Weepul: Netherlands comeback

 Twenty-five years later, wuppies made a comeback in the Netherlands.
-In 2006, the Dutch supermarket chain Albert Heijn re-introduced wuppies in a new campaign connected to the FIFA World Cup 2006 under the motto Wup Holland Wup, a variation of Hup Holland Hup (Go Holland Go), a Dutch football chant. - Article in the Algemeen Dagblad of June 1.
-2006 Albert Heijn used wuppies produced in orange, red, white and blue as a collectible trading stamp, functioning as part of a loyalty program.
+In 2006, the Dutch supermarket chain Albert Heijn re-introduced wuppies in a new campaign connected to the FIFA World Cup 2006 under the motto Wup Holland Wup, a variation of Hup Holland Hup (Go Holland Go), a Dutch football chant.
+Albert Heijn used wuppies produced in orange, red, white and blue as a collectible trading stamp, functioning as part of a loyalty program.
 Three wuppies and a fee of €2.49 Euro could be exchanged for a "mega wup".
 Albert Heijn's wuppie campaign with the World Cup Wuppie Song ("With a Wup, we will win the World Cup") proved popular.
 Dutch media reported that cars which displayed such "mega wup" on their dashboards were sometimes broken into.
 A classroom of an elementary school in The Hague was burgled for its many wuppies on display in the window sills.